ghgemmer/Halloween/README.md

 which goes to one channel of the speaker and the user mic audio goes to the other channel of the speaker.
 The assumption being the MP3 audio is mono.
 Also note that the prop speaker does not output stereo and combines its two channels.
 Alternatively you can use resistors to allow both channels of the MP3 and Mic to be combined.
-The Adafruit talk microphone small module board is on the upper left of the big breadboard.
+The Adafruit talk microphone amplifier small module board is on the upper left of the big breadboard.
+To eliminate noise getting into the amplified audio it is powered by three 1.5 volt batteries (in the black battery holder box with an on/off switch).
 ![](https://lh3.googleusercontent.com/0AnS34dpGGSNAUOPHKz0CfibU7Q5w26SCA30-bRhwWr1eXH9iMfSq9DLqw74yMdPe_3S4cto8uM4_017sGDITBQDbYFRCN1YUg-m511EXLCT4c9IopS0rG8EaTPAzf31tjj5Ujv5iF8=w2400)
 The MidFly MP3 module is on the upper right of the big breadboard and contains an SD card.
 Also note the user headphone and microphone jacks are on the large breadboard.